mkantrr/automython/README.md

 - The `states` argument is a Set.
 This can be either a Set in the argument, or a variable that stores a Set.
 - The `input_symbols` argument is a Set.
 This can be either a Set in the argument, or a variable that stores a Set.
 - The `transitions` argument is a Dictionary.
 This can be either a Dictionary in the argument, or a variable that stores a Dictionary.
+The values of each key maps to an input symbol as a key to a Set of states.
 - The `initial_state` argument is a String.
 This can be either a String in the argument, or a variable that stores a String.
 - The `final_states` argument is a Set.
 This can be either a Set in the argument, or a variable that stores a Set.